aalexakos/antaeus/README.md

 ## Challenge Execution

 ### Introduction
 The main idea of this hand over, is that invoices will be "sent" to customers periodically every 1st of the month.
 In this example, the "sent operation" will be just a print of the invoices with status "PENDING".
 In a real world scenario, instead of just a print, the "PENDING" invoices would be sent to each customer through their e-mail.
+After sending the invoices, the customer needs to pay his invoice, by calling the proper api (see Endpoint and Database section).
-Thus, the additions to the existing code, is a new endpoint that returns the "PENDING" invoices and also a modification to the Dockerfile to add a **Cron Job** for monthly scheduling.
+Thus, the additions to the existing code, is a new endpoint that returns the "PENDING" invoices and an API for paying a specific invoice.
+Also, a modification to the Dockerfile to add a **Cron Job** for monthly scheduling.

 ### Endpoint and Database
-The new endpoint's URL is: _/rest/v1/invoices/payment_.
+The first endpoint's URL is: _GET /rest/v1/invoices/payment_.
 This endpoint will be used by the monthly scheduler to print the pending invoices.

-Beside this endpoint, a few others were created as alternatives for different case scenarios.
-These scenarios include, checking if an invoice status has value "PAID" or "PENDING" status (_/rest/v1/invoices/payment/{:id}_), or getting all the invoices for a customer (_/rest/v1/invoices/payment/{:id}_).
+The second endpoint's URL is: _GET /rest/v1/invoices/{:id}/payment_.
+As said before, the purpose for this API is to pay the invoice with the provided id.
+For this operation to be completed, the charge() function from PaymentProvider Interface is used.
+For this challenge the charge functions was left empty, but some mocking was done in the tests section.
+The mocking includes two scenarios: 1) charge from bank account is successful, and 2) charge fails.

 All the above new endpoints may come with new database transactions.
 In the main endpoint that is used for the scheduler, a new transaction was added:
 ```
 fun fetchUnpaidInvoices(): List<Invoice> {
     return transaction(db) {